sudoskys/StableDiffusionBook/docs/model/NAI.en.md

 `hypernetworks` contains files in `stableckpt/modules/modules`, which are style model that can be called as character-specific `embedding models`, and used with models to generate specific styles.

 embedding s file format is `*.pt`.
 This embedding model needs to be enabled in the settings tab of WebUi(**Only** for hypernetworks folder.
-BUT for Textual Inversion,Webui automatically loads the models in the embeddings folder, which is one of the differences between them)
+BUT for Textual Inversion, Webui automatically loads the models in the embeddings folder, which is one of the differences between them)

 Most people cannot run `workspace`.

 ## Part 2

 `prodmodels` are GPT models (for language processing), but the program actually uses CLIP.

 `random_stableckpt` is a number of models, some of which are copies of the Part 1 folder files

 ![Part1](https://user-images.githubusercontent.com/75739606/197821809-7eed7776-9508-4c71-9b07-5f02e13290b2.jpg)
 <!--